-Pupils who have access to IT facilities will be set work through Satchel One, which may incorporate our other learning portals.
+Pupils who have access to IT facilities will be set work through our online platform Satchel: One and their Office 365 accounts.

 Those without access to IT will initially be provided with a paper-based work pack-this will also apply to pupils whose chosen way of working is paper based rather than via computer.